 Dendrobium leucocyanum is a miniature species from high altitude montane forests in New Guinea.
 It is cool to cold growing and produced clusters of pale blue flowers in late winter.
 The flowers are 0.4cm long and do not open very widely.
 The pseudobulbs with their leaves are 2-3cm tall.
 The plant blooms on the older leafless pseudobulbs.
-This blooming only had three flowers, the first time the plant bloomed for me, but the clusters can have many more flowers.
+This is the second time I've had it bloom but this time with only two flowers.
+I may have to try slightly lower light.